tract-docs/tract-docs.dev/content/docs/_index.md

 ---
-title: The Tract docs
+title: Documentation
-description: All the info you need about the Tract Hugo theme
+description: Everything you need to know about the Tract theme
-tags: [docs, intro, main]
 ---

 This is the main docs landing page.